 Is it worth it to call an exterminator for ants?

-When to be concerned about ants?
+When should I be concerned about ants?

-You should be concerned about ants if you start seeing trails of ants regularly in your home, or if you notice ants congregating around food sources like the kitchen or pantry areas.
+You should be concerned about ants if you start seeing trails of ants regularly in your home or if you notice ants congregating around food sources like the kitchen or pantry areas.
 A few stray ants here and there is normal, but if you see increasing numbers of ants despite your efforts to clean up food sources, it likely indicates a larger infestation is taking hold.

-What is considered an infestation of ants?
+What is an infestation of ants?

 How long does it take an exterminator to get rid of ants?